 Fitness helps you sleep.
 The new age-old millennial issue!

 Even when we go to bed at 11 PM, we can never really sleep, right?
-The vices of modern life (memes, trolls and IG updates) are too strong for us to let loose our consciousness & just sleep.
-Regular physical exercise helps you to sleep peacefully without restlessly shuttling between your phone to laptop till 2 AM in night.
+The vices of modern life (memes, trolls, and IG updates) are too strong for us to let loose our consciousness & just sleep.
+Regular physical exercise helps you to sleep peacefully without restlessly shuttling between your phone to laptop till 2 AM at the night.